vincent-lg/Avenew/auto/apps/README.md

 - `move_to()`: this allows to change from screen to screen.
 It needs to know to which screen we need to go.
 It has some options we'll discuss later.
 Interestingly, this is not the method we use most often.
 - `next`: this has exactly the same effect has `move_to`, and the same options, except that it keeps track of the new screen in the screen tree.

 Remember, the screen tree is there to remember what screen you opened.
 When you use your phone, it creates an element in the screen tree.
 When you open the `text` application, it creates another element.
-If you type `new` to create a new text, it opens a new screen ands add a new element to the screen tree.
+If you type `new` to create a new text, it opens a new screen and adds a new element to the screen tree.
 If then you type "back", the screen tree will be read to know what was the previous screen.
 We don't need to trouble ourselves that much about the screen tree, we just need to know that `next` will write in it and remember the screens we have opened, that's why we prefer to use it except in some cases.

 > Why would I want to redirect to a screen without it being accessible through "back"?